MuteJester/Simple_Image_Processing_Library/README.md

   __Load An Image Into Created Object__

     void Load_Image();

-   calling the methood will prompt the user to load an image into method memory.
+   calling the method will prompt the user to load an image into method memory.

     void Load_Image(const char *f_name);

-  overload of Load_Image() ,allows to load image into memory with prompting user simply by sending the method the file name.
+  overload of Load_Image() , allows loading image into memory with prompting user simply by sending the method the file name.

-  __Write The Image Data From Object To a .jpg In Poject Diractory__
+  __Write The Image Data From Object To a .jpg In Project Diractory__

     void Write_Image();

-  prompts the user the saving sequance of the data loaded into calss memory.
+  prompts the user the saving sequence of the data loaded into class memory.

     void Write_Image(const char *f_name);

-  overload of the Write_Image() method, allows to saved the image data in calss by the name passed in the method call.
+  overload of the Write_Image() method, allows us to save the image data in class by the name passed in the method call.

     void Color_Spec(int w, int h, char color);

-   method allows to change the color of the image ,it takes 'w' and 'h' ,as the 'x' and 'y' cords of the disired pixel and modify it to the passed color 'color'.
+   the method allows to change the color of the image, it takes 'w' and 'h' , as the 'x' and 'y' cords of the desired pixel and modify it to the passed color 'color'.

     void Color_Spec(int index, char color);

-  overload of the Color_Spec() method, change a spesific pixel color by its starting index.
+  overload of the Color_Spec() method, change a specific pixel color by its starting index.
-  (changes the whole pixel sequance of the spesific pixel)
+  (changes the whole pixel sequence of the specific pixel)

   # Additional SIPL SubLibraries

   ## SIPL-Mole

-  Mole is a direction based drawer , mole takes angles and distances as parameters and draws the equivalent on a jpg image Here are some examples of Mole functionality. more info about Mole Usage can be found in the wiki tab of this project.
+  Mole is a direction based drawer, mole takes angles and distances as parameters and draws the equivalent on a jpg image Here are some examples of Mole functionality. more info about Mole Usage can be found in the wiki tab of this project.